 - Smug Snake: Big Bad Walter Wade Jr. is this for a good chunk of his screen time, practically bragging about murdering a black man in cold blood.
 From his initial arrest all the way through his second bail hearing, he seems confident he'll get away with it, even shooting Shaft an arrogant grin while they leave the courthouse... until Shaft reveals his trump card- the ID of eyewitness Diane Palmieri.

-- Spin-Offspring: Samuel L. Jackson as the nephew of the original Shaft, played by Richard Roundtree in a cameo appearance.
+- Spin-Offspring: Samuel L. Jackson as the "nephew" (actually, son) of the original Shaft, played by Richard Roundtree in a supporting role.
 Apparently he passed his skills down to him as he's just as badass.

 - Take This Job and Shove It: Shaft makes this point non-verbally by tossing his badge into a wall just over a judge's head.